telia-oss/appsync-resource/README.md

 #### Parameters

-* `schemaContent`: *Optional.* .grapqh schema String provided by an output of a task.
+* `schemaContent`: *Optional.* .grapqh schema String provided by an output of a task, if you didn't specify `resolversContent` this field is *Required.*.

-* `resolversContent`: *Optional.* .json resolver String provided by an output of a task.
+* `resolversContent`: *Optional.* .json resolver String provided by an output of a task, if you didn't specify `schemaContent` this field is *Required.*.
+.

 ## Example Configuration